-Preparing financial statements for the assets or business units that are being divested is one of the most critical tasks in a carve-out transaction.
+Preparing financial statements for the assets or business line that is being divested is one of the most critical tasks in a carve-out transaction.

 Although the vast majority of sellers prepare audited financial statements at the top company (or enterprise) level, the degree of financial statement preparation for subsidiaries and divisions varies widely.
 Most of those financial statements (if prepared at all) are inadequate for a potential buyer's purposes, whether for due diligence or raising bank or public debt financing to fund the acquisition.
-Accordingly, the preparation of more comprehensive financial statements often becomes a condition precedent to an acquisition and raises several related issues that affect deal mechanics, timing, and expense allocation.
-Although the best way to address these issues depends on the particular facts of the deal, they should always be dealt with early in the deal process to maximize deal value and maintain credibility among deal parties.
+Accordingly, the preparation of more comprehensive financial statements often becomes a condition precedent to an acquisition and raises several related issues that impact deal mechanics, timing, and expense allocation.
+How best to address these issues can depend on the particular facts of the deal, but they should always be addressed early in the deal process to maximize deal value and maintain credibility among deal parties.